stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fieldtoa/get_entryseparator/_index.md

 ---
+title: Aspose::Words::Fields::FieldToa::get_EntrySeparator method
-title: get_EntrySeparator
+linktitle: get_EntrySeparator
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets the character sequence that is used to separate a table of authorities entry and its page number.
+description: Aspose::Words::Fields::FieldToa::get_EntrySeparator method.
+Gets or sets the character sequence that is used to separate a table of authorities entry and its page number in C++.
 type: docs
 weight: 27
 url: /cpp/aspose.words.fields/fieldtoa/get_entryseparator/